Dr. Brent Florine, DDS

 WHAT ARE WE DOING TO PROTECT YOU FROM COVID-19?

 In accordance with CDC recommendations, we screen potential patients for symptoms of respiratory disease, including COVID-19.
 This allows us to triage sick patients to the safest place for treatment, which is usually a medical setting.

-Current Federal and State guidelines are for you to wait in your car in our parking lot, and for us to call when we are ready to be see you.
-This will always remain an option, but our large reception area allows social distancing well away from other patient families, when waiting inside is again allowed and you are comfortable doing so.
+If you prefer to wait in your car in our parking lot, call when you arrive and we will let you know when we are ready to be see you.
+This will always remain an option, but if you are comfortable waiting inside, our large reception area allows ample physical distancing well away from other patient families.

 Our newly installed clear countertop screen creates a physical barrier between patients and front office staff, protecting both you and our employees.